jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 			            FractalDim      ParticlePar2  //Fractal dimension SphWHSLocMonoSq   Distance for HS model as ratio to part radius Hard Sphere     model fraction
-Janus CS Mic 1    particle size is total size of the particle (R0 in the figure in description)
+Janus CS Mic 1    particle size   Is total size of the particle (R0 in the figure in description)
 			            Shell_Thickness ParticlePar1//shell thickness
 			            SolventRho      ParticlePar2	// rho for solvent
 			            CoreRho         ParticlePar3	// rho for core material